 You can enjoy them just boiled, like above, but a good sear in melted butter, after boiling, with caramelized onions (or sauteed shallots, for these), is the way to go.

 Before I go on, I want to inject some of that ‘old country’ into this entry.
-Being of Russian descent (along with several other international bits and pieces; I’m a mutt), I grew up being able to sample some of the best pierogi and varenyky from scratch.
+Being of Russian descent (along with several other international bits and pieces, including a bit of Polish, conjointly known as mutt), I grew up being able to sample some of the best pierogi and varenyky from scratch.
 I never considered making them myself because I felt there was no way I could duplicate them, and I was spoiled with the best.
-For years, I’ve stuck with frozen pierogi doctored up with fried onions and sour cream, and that was good enough to satiate my pierogi cravings.
+For years, I’ve stuck with frozen pierogi doctored up with fried onions and sour cream, and that was more than good enough to satiate my pierogi cravings.

 Any scientists out there care to explain?

-Having said all that, instead of adding corn to the potato-lobster filling, I was inspired by a recipe in Art Culinaire by Charlie Trotter, and decided to make a corn puree/sauce for my lobsterbake pierogi, and serve it alongside and on the plate, topping it all off with some shallots sauteed in clarified butter and butter poached pieces of lobster.
+Having said all that, instead of adding corn to the potato-lobster filling, I was inspired by a recipe in Art Culinaire from Charlie Trotter, and decided to make a corn puree/sauce for my lobster bake pierogi, and serve it alongside and on the plate, topping it all off with some shallots sauteed/softened in clarified butter, and butter poached pieces of lobster.
 I must say, I LOVED it.
 Rich, fattening, comfort food in Loboutin heels!